 HMBP program addresses the preparedness for emergency response to incidents involving hazardous materials.
 The HMBP includes a chemical inventory of hazardous materials which must be reviewed annually and if necessary updated.
 Hazardous materials are chemicals used for a process that by their nature are hazards to people, property, or the environment or are hazardous wastes that are listed in regulations or have the following characteristics: toxicity, reactivity, ignitability, or corrosiveness.
 Reportable releases in California are any threatened or actual release that poses a potential or actual risk to people, property, or the environment.
 A facility that needs fire, and/or ambulance response should call 911.
 Separately, a facility is required to report actual or threatened releases of hazardous materials to Environmental Health Services Division, Hazardous Materials Section as the CUPA at 707-784-6765 8am to 5pm weekdays, and to Solano County Dispatch at 707-421-7090 evenings, holidays, and weekends.
 See the Release Reporting Regulatory Matrix for additional guidance.

 For more general information on the CUPA Program available from California Environmental Protection Agency (Cal EPA) at www.calepa.ca.gov/CUPA.
+The public can review information on all the facilities subject HMBP regulations within Solano County and throughout California at CalEPA Regulated Site Portal.

 You may also want to access training on Hazardous Materials Business Plan and release reporting at the following links: